When the poet W. H. Auden tried to imagine paradise, he wrote, “What I see is a limestone landscape.” So do we. Or at least a limestone terrace.

 Above: Garden designer Julie Farris used Valders Limestone (the same material as is on the kitchen floor) to connect indoors and out.
 For more of this garden, see Before & After: From “Fishbowl” Backyard to Private Oasis in Manhattan.
 Photograph by Matthew Williams.

 As a building material, limestone is both universal and timeless.
 Its use in architecture dates back thousands of years; many of the world’s greatest buildings (the pyramids of Egypt, the White House, the Houses of Parliament, the Empire State Building) are made of limestone.
 Why such fascination with a stone?
 I believe there is something unique about its natural feel and sense of permanence.

 Above: The cracked surface of Mandalay blue riven limestone is naturally slip-resistant.
-Photograph via Mandarin Stone.
+For information and pricing, see Mandarin Stone.
 See it put to use in Steal This Look: A House With Slate Shingle Siding.